 Improved Vision Correction

 The main advantage of wearing contact lenses is that they help you see well.

 Contact lenses can correct most vision problems, including:

 Contact lenses move with the eye so that vision correction can feel and look natural.
 Specially fitted contact lenses may also help slow the development of near-sightedness in children and teens.

 People can maintain a natural appearance with lenses without glasses.
 Or, if they prefer, they can adjust the appearance of their eyes with colored lenses.
-Children, teens, and adults may also feel better about their physical appearance and ability to engage in sports and recreational activities than people who wear glasses.
+Children, teens, and adults may feel better about their physical appearance.

+It also helps people who need vision correction play sports.
 Well-fitting lenses remain in place on the eyes and improve side vision during sports and activities.

 These conditions can progress quickly and can become serious.
 In rare circumstances, these conditions can lead to blindness.

 - Pink eye (conjunctivitis)

 Eye drops help reduce dryness when wearing contact lenses.
 In this article, we've outlined some of the best eye drops for contact lens wearers.
 If you experience irritation or other problems when using a product, consult your eye doctor.

 In this article